gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 ./gatewayd run
 ```

-Running GatewayD will produce this log output, which means that GatewayD is started listening on port `15432`.
+Running GatewayD will produce this log output, which means that GatewayD is started and is:

+1. listening on port `15432` with 10 connections to postgres in the pool.
+2. running the `gatewayd-plugin-cache`.
+3. having the pid `41568`.
+4. exposing aggregated Prometheus metrics on `http://localhost:2112/`.
+5. exposing an HTTP and a gRPC API on ports `18080` and `19090`.

 ```
 2023-04-08T02:01:04+02:00 INF configuring client automatic mTLS plugin=gatewayd-plugin-cache